itcommit-aws/tesslabs/lab02.md

-# 실습 #02 : Introduction to Amazon EC2
+# Lab #02 : Introduction to Amazon EC2

 ```
 60분